menandmice/micetro_docs/guides/user-manual/dns_records.rst

 3. Locate the specific action you want to undo within the history.

 4. Select :guilabel:`Undo` option on the Row menu (…).
-This action will roll back the selected change, restoring the DNS records to their previous state.
+This action will roll back the selected change, restoring the DNS record to its previous state.

 For more information about viewing object change history, see :ref:`view-change-history`.